guillaume-azarias/My-HealthData-Core/README.md

 Patients visit multiple practitioners at numerous institutions throughout their healthcare journey.
 For some patients, especially chronic disease patients, this involves diverse and recurring courses of treatments for multiple different indications.
 Throughout our lifetimes, we all accumulate **thousands** of health/medical data points that are typically siloed such that they are inaccessible to patients or other healthcare providers.

 The My Health Data Core team aims to create a **patient-friendly repository for medical/health records**, including data such as doctors notes, prescriptions, treatment plans, diagnoses, lab test results, and more.
-The benefits include: control + empowerment for patients, time savings for patients and doctors, interoperability of health data (removing silos), a reduction in overall healthcare costs, almost importantly improved patient outcomes.
+The benefits include: control + empowerment for patients, time savings for patients and doctors, interoperability of health data (removing silos), a reduction in overall healthcare costs, and most importantly improved patient outcomes.

-* Our mission is to **help patients assemble a digital copy of their own medical records for future easy access and quick retrieval**.
+* Our MISSION is to **help patients assemble a digital copy of their own medical records for future easy access and quick retrieval**.

-* Our vision is to **co-create the future of patient-centric medicine by enabling a data-driven healthcare ecosystem**.
+* Our VISION is to **co-create the future of patient-centric medicine by enabling a data-driven healthcare ecosystem**.

 ## The challenge: